n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Generating Compendium packs

-1. In your **Items** tab, delete the "Trail of Cthulhu Abilies" folder
+1. In your **Items** tab, delete the "Trail of Cthulhu Abilities" folder
 2. In the **Compendium Packs** tab, make sure the edit lock is toggled off for the pack (right click and `Toggle edit lock` if you see a padlock.)
 3. Open the browser console (F12) and type `generateTrailAbilitiesData()`
-4. Check the compenium packs if you like
+4. Check the compendium packs if you like
 5. Copy the `packs/*.db` files back from `dist/` into `src/`

 ## Translations